Marchell0o0/CTU_homeworks/README.md

 ## PRG (Programming in C)

 Engineering focused C language.
 Work related to memory allocation and multi-threated programming.
 Projects focused on programming concepts, such as prime factorization, Caesar cipher, grep implementation, matrix operations, and data structure implementation.
-The semestral work is a multi-threaded fractal drawing program.
+The semestral work is a multi-threaded fractal drawing program (Which is featured in a different repository).

 ## KUI (Cybernetics and Artificial Intelligence)